-Broadcasting: Broadcasting is the process of tossing flake or mineral aggregate onto epoxy flooring for decorative effect or to create a textured surface with increased slip resistance.
+Broadcasting: Broadcasting is the process of tossing flake or mineral aggregate onto epoxy flooring for decorative effect, or to create a textured surface and a non-slip epoxy floor.
 This type of broadcasting is done in a manner similar to spreading grass seed or feeding chickens.

 Chalking: Chalking is the formation of a loose powder on the surface of epoxy flooring.
 The powder is actually a part of the coating (usually pigment or filler) that has loosened as the film weathers with UV exposure.

 Crawling: Crawling is used to describe the movement of epoxy flooring films that causes the surface underneath to be exposed or visible, often in the shape of a crater or “fisheye”.
 Surface contamination in the form of oils, fats or detergents are the main cause, however they can also form around large particles of dirt, dust etc.